 The next thing that you can try is to enter incognito mode and attempt to access the same website.
 If the website is truly having security issues, then it should not work once you switch to incognito because this mode lets you browse without saving your history or cache.
 If the site still says “your connection is not private,” then you should try clearing your cache.

-To open your Chrome browser in an incognito tab, go to the three vertical dots on the top right of your screen.
-Open the drop-down menu and select “New incognito window” or hit the keys ctrl+shift+N.
+For Chrome: Click on the three vertical dots on the top right of your screen.
+Open the dropdown menu and select “New Incognito Window” or hit the keys command+shift+N.

 Double-check that the date and time on your computer are correct.
 When they don’t match the browser, an SSL connection error may occur.